As an Amazon Associate we earn from qualifying purchases.

 I’ve used the Headblade for many years – it’s actually over 20 years old, though it’s only been gaining major popularity within the last 4 or 5.
 The ATX specifically came out in 2012 and I’ve been using it on and off ever since.
 This is probably because it’s a tide piece of kit that genuinely does make it a little easier to shave your head.
 It’s one of the only razors designed specifically for shaving heads.

-It’s not groundbreaking technology, no – but it does make it easier to use a razor, specifically around the back of the neck, which is an annoying area to get to for many of us.
+It’s not groundbreaking technology, no – but it does make it easier to use the straight razor, specifically around the back of the neck, which is an annoying area to get to for many of us.
 You just slip your index finger through the middle of the ATX and literally run it over your head with ease.

 I’ve used many different razors over the years, but I have to say that this one is my favorite.
 I don’t bother with all of the extras like the foam anymore, I just purchase the razor and the refills for the shaver head.
 Anyway, this is a great option for someone looking for a razor close shave.
 Anywho, I did review this product on it’s own if you want a more in depth review.